ishank-juneja/ishank-juneja.github.io/_posts/blog/paper_reviews/2020-01-21-Policy-Iteration.md

 Link to the paper - [arXiV paper link](https://arxiv.org/pdf/1301.6718.pdf)

 Markov Decision Processes (MDPs) are a good way to model agent-environment interactions.
 Under the MDP planning setting, the designer has complete access to the MDPs attributes including its transition - $T (s,a,s)$ and reward functions - $R(s, a, s )$.
 To obtain an optimal policy for an MDP through planning, there are three well known algorithms - Policy Iteration (PI), Value Iteration and Linear Programming.
-Empirically, it has been observed that PI is often a better choice than the other two methods, further policy iteration has the advantage of having an un-ambiguous stopping condition on converging to an optimal pol icy.
+Empirically, it has been observed that PI is often a better choice than the other two methods, further policy iteration has the advantage of having an un-ambiguous stopping condition on converging to an optimal policy.
 The paper by Mansour and Singh is very significant since it proves upper bounds on the number of iterations required by two variants of PI - greedy PI and randomized PI.

 The Policy Iteration algorithm works by identifying and improving on certain improvable states at every iteration.
 A state s is called improvable if the action